awsdocs/amazon-rekognition-developer-guide/doc_source/procedure-person-search-videos.md

 The following is an example JSON response from `GetFaceSearch`\.

-The response includes an array of people \(`Persons`\) detected in the video whose faces matches a face in the input collection\.
+The response includes an array of people \(`Persons`\) detected in the video whose faces match a face in the input collection\.
 An array element, [PersonMatch](API_PersonMatch.md), exists for each time the person is matched in the video\.
 Each `PersonMatch` includes an array of face matches from the input collection, [FaceMatch](API_FaceMatch.md), information about the matched person, [PersonDetail](API_PersonDetail.md), and the time the person was matched in the video\.

 ```
 {